webOSArchive/webos-docs/docs/proxysetup.md

 ![webOS Archive Proxy](images/proxyicon.png)

-The easiest way to get started is with the NEW **webOS Archive Proxy** app.
+If you're using a TouchPad, The easiest way to get started is with the NEW **webOS Archive Proxy** app.
 To download, install [webOS App Museum II](Installing Apps on your webOS Device) and search for "Proxy".

 Or use the [direct download](http://www.webosarchive.com/proxy/com.palm.wosa.proxysetter_1.1.2_all.ipk) and install it yourself.